apinizer/management-api-docs/02-api-reference/04-api-proxies/settings/update-traffic-log-settings.md

 **Note:** All fields are optional.
 Only provided fields are updated.

-**Connectors:**
+### Connectors

 Connectors must be created and configured before enabling them.
-See [Connections API](../06-connections/) for connector management.
+See [Connections API](../../06-connections/index.md) for connector management.

 ## Response